d12frosted/elpa-mirror/melpa/nclip-readme.txt

 clipboard content.
 Included HTTP server `nclip.rb` supports OSX (pbcopy/pbpaste) but it should be pretty straightforward to support other systems as well (e.g. Linux using xclip).

-; Installation:

-Available as a package in http://melpa.milkbox.net